-Trump, Georgia Gov. Kemp to survey Hurricane Helene damage together
+Trump, Georgia Gov. Kemp make rare appearance together to survey Hurricane Helene damage

-On Friday, Trump and Kemp are expected to receive a briefing on Hurricane Helene's devastation before delivering remarks to the press in Evans, Georgia.
+During the Friday stop, Trump and Kemp -- who have previously had an icy relationship -- received a briefing on Hurricane Helene's devastation before delivering remarks to the press in Evans, Georgia.
 More than 200 people have been killed from Hurricane Helene, which unleashed devastation across Florida, Georgia, South Carolina, North Carolina, Virginia and Tennessee.

-While Friday's remarks are not a campaign event, it is notable that the state's popular Republican governor will appear with Trump after opting not to join Biden and Vice President Kamala Harris during their visits to the state earlier this week.
+While Friday's remarks were not a campaign event, it is notable that the state's popular Republican governor appeared with Trump after opting not to join Biden and Vice President Kamala Harris during their visits to the state earlier this week.

 Kemp headlined a fundraiser in Atlanta for Trump in late August, a sign of how Kemp is working to reelect Trump despite the former president's previous crusade against him.